OMR-Research/muscima-pp/README.md

 Both of the test sets contain one instance of each page (so there are 20 test pages in each).

-To get the indexes for a test set (in this case, writer-independnet):
+To get the indexes for a test set (in this case, writer-independent):

     paste <(seq 140) <(ls data/Nodes/)
         | grep -f specifications/testset-independent.txt